mfmain/tkinter_yzw/README.md

-UI as an Independent Module, as Simple as Using print
+# UI as an Independent Module: As Simple as Using print, Interacting with an Event-Driven MainApp